lisa-lumos/Entrepreneurship/01-the-lean-startup/05-leap.md

 The first step in understanding a new product or service is to figure out if it is fundamentally value-creating or value-destroying.
 It's also essential that entrepreneurs understand the reasons behind a startup's growth.

+You cannot be sure you really understand any part of any business problem, unless you go and see for yourself firsthand.
+It is unacceptable to take anything for granted, or to rely on the reports of others. (the Toyota Way)